The sequel series to the viral sensation My Lesbian Experience with Loneliness!

 Notes on This Title

 My Solo Exchange Diary is a sequel to My Lesbian Experience with Loneliness, written and drawn by Nagata Kabi and translated into English by Jocelyne Allen.
-A second volume has been published in Japan but has not yet been translated.
+The first volume contains chapters one through twelve, and the second chapters thirteen through twenty-four.

-The book depicts severe depression and verbal/emotional abuse by a parent toward their adult child.
-The twelfth chapter describes a suicide attempt.
+The first book depicts severe depression and verbal/emotional abuse by a parent toward their adult child.
+The twelfth and eighteenth chapters describe a suicide attempt.
+The second volume depicts alcoholism.

 “My Solo Exchange Diary volume 1 demonstrates that the happily-ever-after so many people crave is a matter of perspective, and not everyone is equipped equally with the mental capacity necessary to immediately accept happiness where it can be found.
 Knowing that Nagata continues to struggle even after succeeding provides hope for readers who face their own challenges.
 Since it’s more of a continuation than a new, standalone series, My Solo Exchange Diary doesn’t stand as well on its own, but readers who devoured My Lesbian Experience with Loneliness need to pick up this volume, if for no other reason than to know it’s that happiness is a never-ending battle for many, but there are always reasons to keep putting up the good fight.”
 (Source: Anime News Network)